antronerds/r2-tutorials/docs/Using_Datasets.md

 - R2 contains omics profiles such as expression and methylation profiles of over 1.200.000 unique individual samples.
 The samples are grouped in so-called datasets.
 Each dataset has its own characteristics, such as tissue type, tumor/disease type, or from cell-line experiments.
 Frequently, new datasets are added to the platform.
-- The *Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 -
-    u133p2* dataset will be used as an example dataset to guide you through most of the tutorial.
+- The *Mixed Colon Adenocarcinoma (20220-v32)* dataset will be used as an example dataset to guide you through most of the tutorial.
 Later on, working with multiple datasets will be discussed.